JohannaSimoens/POS_tagger_lstm/README.md

 - Model 1: LSTM using one-hot vectors to encode words
 - Model 2: LSTM using pretrained word embeddings vectors to encode words

-The baseline of this NLP task (Part-of-Speech tagging) is the Most Frequent Sense.
+The baseline of this NLP task (Part-of-Speech tagging) is the Most Frequent Part-of-speech.

 # Requirements